Xiaokang2022/tkintertools-docs/3.0/documents/core/containers.md

     value: bool | None = True,
 ) -> bool | None: ...
 ```
-Set or get whether the window is tool-window
+Set or get whether the window is tool-window.

 * `value`: indicate whether the window is tool-window